Polish hussars: History

-The role of the Hussar evolved into a reconnaissance and advanced scout capacity.
+Over time, the role of the hussar evolved into a reconnaissance and advanced scout capacity.
 Their uniforms became more elaborate as their armour and heavy weapons were abandoned.
 In the 18th century, as infantry firearms became more effective, heavy cavalry, with its tactics of charging into and breaking infantry units, became increasingly obsolete and hussars transformed from an elite fighting unit to a parade one.

 Instead of ostrich feathers, the husaria men wore wooden arcs attached to their armour at the back and raising over their heads.
-These arcs, together with bristling feathers sticking out of them, were dyed in various colours in imitation of laurel branches or palm leaves, and were a strangely beautiful sight to behold ... – Jędrzej Kitowicz (1728–1804).
+These arcs, together with bristling feathers sticking out of them, were dyed in various colours in imitation of laurel branches or palm leaves, and were a strangely beautiful sight to behold – Jędrzej Kitowicz (1728–1804).